Andrew Jackson and the slave trade: Slave trading, 1800–1804

 In 1926, historian John Spencer Bassett wrote in The Correspondence of Andrew Jackson, "This letter shows Jackson's method of carrying on a controversy in his early life.
 It also contains the clearest available evidence that his trading firm bought and sold negroes."
 On February 14, 1804, Jackson, Robertson, U.S. District Court Judge John McNairy, and surveyor William T. Lewis were "subscribers" to a contract between John Gordon (later Jackson's personal spymaster in the wars of the 1810s) and William Colbert (one of the mixed-race Colbert brothers of the Chickasaw Nation), agreeing to establish and jointly operate a stand and ferry across the Duck River along the Natchez Trace.
 A 22-year-old named Thomas Hart Benton was hired as a clerk, or "factor", to help run the Duck River place.
-It has been said that Benton "speculated his way to a small fortune even before he reached his 21st birthday" but in what, exactly, he speculated goes unmentioned.
+It has been said that Benton "speculated his way to a small fortune even before he reached his 21st birthday," but it goes unmentioned in what, exactly, he speculated.
 Age 21 would not have been a particularly precocious mercantile debut; Andrew Jackson was already deemed a "shrewd" trader of horses at age 15.

 Jackson was up to his neck in debt that year, so, Remini summarizes, "To pay what he owed, Jackson returned full time to his business interests in 1804.
 He resigned the judgeship, sold his plantation at Hunter's Hill (where for a time he had operated a small store and from a narrow window sold goods to the Indians), disposed of an additional 25,000 acres he held in various parts of the state (he continued his land speculation despite the Allison disaster)...Through consolidation and liquidation he managed to pay off all his debts.
 It meant starting all over again financially, and it meant living in a log cabin once again."
 Presidential historian John R. Irelan told much the same tale in 1887, albeit with more color:

 Allison failed, and Jackson had to pay the notes which he had exchanged for goods.
 This piece of ill-fortune greatly embarrassed him, and was one cause of his quitting the 'Bench' in 1804, a position for which he was, in most respects, totally unfit.
 From this time forward he did not concern himself about learned offices.
 He was general of the militia, and that was enough...he did not make the remotest attempt to farm on scientific principles.
 He simply kept up as well as he could, with the condition of affairs as made by others...He also raised fine horses.
 During all this time he seldom took a law case, and finally ceased to do so entirely.
 He studied very little, and never did at any time know or care a great deal about law.
 Although living quietly and happily at home with a wife whom he adored, and who, to a great extent, managed the large number of negroes he collected about him, his life at this time was reckless, dissipated, and far from exemplary in most things.